Skip to content

 })

-This method of separating the concerns is an effective approach but we might find ourselves reusing multiple models with different controllers as the app gets more complex.
+This method of separating concerns is an effective approach, but we might find ourselves reusing multiple models with different controllers as the app gets more complex.

 typescript